Dinglydell/TFTechness/README.md

 The ultimate goal (which will probably never be reached) is to allow for a TerraFirmaCraft game that starts out being survival-y, manual, tedious, and all the things good ol' TFCraft is, and eventually lead to full automation of everything with the four of us sitting around a table talking about how much happier we were back in the TFCraft days; "Who'd a thought thirty years ago we'd all be sittin' here drinking Chateau de Chassilier?"

-Ideally it'll eventually move away from its reliance on ThermalExpansion (and other team CoFH mods ... and non-team CoFH mods for that matter) and become its own independent mod (this is very unlikely to happen ever)
+Ideally it'll eventually move away from its reliance on ThermalExpansion (and other team CoFH mods ... and non-team CoFH mods for that matter) and become its own independent mod (this is very unlikely to happen ever).
+However once TFC2 is released I may write this from scratch in an attempt to do this using significant amount of stuff I've learned from working on this project

 Features so far:
 * Added (heatable) TFC metals (ingots, sheets, double ingots, double sheets, unshaped metal) for all ThermalFoundation metals.